 A credit report is a detailed summary of a consumer’s credit history that is used by a creditor or lender in order to see if the consumer is credit worthy.
 This number is prepared by credit bureaus.
 There are many pieces of information about the consumer themselves in a credit report.
 They are as follows:

 Why is a credit report so important?
-Well, a credit report is what lenders use to see if a person is likely to repay back what they are lending them.
+Well, a credit report is what lenders use to determine if a person is likely to repay back the loan.
 Before credit reports existed, it was often a tedious process to get a loan or credit card.
 But now, lenders can simply look at an individual’s credit report to see if they will be a good candidate to repay back the money that is given to them.

-There are many that can have access to checking out a credit report.
+There are many ways for companies to access your credit report.
 Any lender that a consumer asks to borrow money from has the right to check the individual’s report.
 Even after a lender has given you a loan, they can still check your report.
 Any phone company or utilities company that provides the consumer a service can check into credit reports.
 Employees of the individual may also look at credit reports, but only if the individual has expressed consent.
 Insurance companies have the right to look at a consumer’s credit report.
 This is for companies that a consumer either has a policy with already or is thinking of having a policy with.
 Landlords can check credit reports to make sure that the renter will be good for paying the rent on time.
 Did you know that government agencies may also take a peek at your credit report if you are entitled to government benefits and they need to review your financial records?
 Any bank also has the right to look at credit scores if a consumer would like to open a new account at that place of business.

 The good thing with credit reports is that often times good information will stay on the report forever and the negative, over time, will fall off the report.
 Each negative bit on a credit report will stay there for various years.
 A bankruptcy will stay on a report for 10 years from the date it was filed as long as it is a chapter 7 or 11.
 Under chapter 13 bankruptcy, it will remain there for 7 years.
 Paid tax liens and judgments will remain on a report for 7 years, but unpaid liens will remain on the credit report forever, unless paid.
 Judgments will usually fall off even if they are paid or not paid.
 Inquiries are on the report for one to two years.